mifauss/Nonparametric_Kiefer_Weiss_Test/README.md

-# Nonparametric Kiefer--Weiss Test
+# Nonparametric Kiefer-Weiss Test

-Design and simulate (finite horizon) nonparametric Kiefer-Weiss tests for discrete distributions.
-The main class is defined in 'npkw.py'.
-See 'example.py' for an example of how to use it.
+Design and simulate nonparametric Kiefer-Weiss tests for discrete distributions and for a shift-in-mean of a standard normal distribution.
+The main classes are defined in `npkwt.py`.
+See the notebooks for examples, and to reproduce the figures in the companion paper.